resetfashionsystem

 Image via Ode to things Tumblr

+However, the debate still goes on.
 Those who are aware of the multiple issues talk profusely and release interviews, podcasts.
 Top brands like to talk about change, but unfortunately, it is not tangible yet.
-There’s not even a little sign.
+Not even a hint of change.

 Only a few smaller brands follow a different direction.